Local Anaesthetic Rhinological Surgery (LARS)

 My patients that have had LARS (Local Anaesthetic Rhinological Surgery) tell me that the experience was no different to a visit to the dentist.

 Although I am a very experienced sinus surgeon, LARS was not something I thought I could incorporate into my practice.

 For me to be convinced this was a useful innovation that could benefit my patients, it was essential that the surgery I perform was not compromised.

 I thought completeness of surgery would be limited by:

 However, none of this turned out to be true.

-LASS is a technique I travelled to Kansas, USA to learn.
+LARS is a technique I travelled to Kansas, USA to learn.
 I observed Dr Doug Cowan of ENT Associates of Greater Kansas City perform a number of local anaesthetic procedures.
 Frankly, I was amazed by what I saw and what was possible.

 I had always limited my local anaesthetic procedures to polypectomy in patients that were either unfit (respiratory or cardiac problems, sleep apnoea) or unsuitable for a general anaesthetic (pregnancy).